 Biological Computing

 Biological computing using living neurons has crossed from science fiction into commercial reality.
-The first biological computers are now available for purchase, using lab-grown human brain cells to process information with extraordinary energy efficiency.
+The first biological computers are now available for purchase, using lab-grown human brain cells to process information with high energy efficiency.
 These systems represent a fundamental shift from traditional silicon-based computing toward hybrid biological-digital architectures that leverage billions of years of neural evolution.

 Biological computing systems work by growing brain organoids from human induced pluripotent stem cells in laboratory conditions.
 These three-dimensional neural cultures, typically 0.5 to 5 millimeters in diameter, contain between 10,000 and 800,000 living neurons that spontaneously develop electrical activity and complex oscillatory behavior similar to human brain tissue.